Minister of Social Development (South Africa)

-The Minister of Social Development is a Minister in the Cabinet of South Africa who is the political head of the Department of Social Development and its agencies, including the South African Social Security Agency.
-The incumbent Minister is Lindiwe Zulu and her deputy is Henrietta Bogopane-Zulu.
+The minister of social development is a minister in the Cabinet of South Africa who is the political head of the Department of Social Development and its agencies, including the South African Social Security Agency.
+The incumbent minister is Sisisi Tolashe and her deputy is Ganief Hendricks.

-The Ministry was created in June 1999 when Thabo Mbeki took office as President of South Africa in the 1999 general election.
+The ministry was created in June 1999 when Thabo Mbeki took office as President of South Africa in the 1999 general election.
 Its precursor in the cabinet of Nelson Mandela was the Ministry for Welfare and Population Development, where Geraldine Fraser-Moleketi was incumbent from June 1996 to June 1999.